JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     #-> <span>Hello World</span>

-Throughout this tutorial, we'll mostly stick with the macro form since it has better syntax highlighting support, however, the string literal form works (almost) equivalently (and is a tad shorter).
+Throughout this tutorial, we'll mostly stick with the macro form since it has better syntax highlighting support, however, the string notation form works (almost) equivalently (and is a tad shorter).

 ## Content Interpolation